-The Masoretic Text (MT) is corrupted here by a scribal omission of the phraise "and the land of Canaan" and translates V:40 & 41
+The Masoretic Text (MT) is corrupted at Exodus 12:40-41 by a scribal omission of the phrase "and the land of Canaan" cf:

-Expdus 12:40-41 Now the sojourning of the children of Israel, who dwelt in Egypt, [was] four hundred and thirty years.
+Exodus 12:40-41 Now the sojourning of the children of Israel, who dwelt in Egypt, [was] four hundred and thirty years.
 41 And it came to pass at the end of the four hundred and thirty years, even the selfsame day it came to pass, that all the hosts of the LORD went out from the land of Egypt.

-The Septuagint LXX Greek Text witnessed by the Samaritan Pentateuch, preserves the correct translation of these verses:
+The Septuagint LXX Greek Text witnessed by the Ancient Samaritan Pentateuch also preserves the correct translation of these verses: